custom-components/pyscript/docs/reference.rst

            # any settings for my_app2 go here

 Note that if you used the UI flow to configure pyscript, the ``allow_all_imports`` and ``hass_is_global`` configuration settings will be ignored in the yaml file.
 In that case you should omit them from the yaml, and just use yaml for pyscript app configuration.

 As explained below, the use of ``apps`` with entries for each application by name below, is used to determine which application scripts are autoloaded.
 That's the only configuration structure that pyscript checks - any other parameters can be added and used as you like.

 At startup, pyscript loads the following files.
-It also unloads and reloads these files when the ``pyscript.reload`` service is called, which also reloads the ``yaml`` configuration.
+It also unloads and reloads these files if they have changed when the ``pyscript.reload`` service is called, which also reloads the ``yaml`` configuration.

 ``<config>/pyscript/*.py``
   all files with a ``.py`` suffix are autoloaded.